brooth/jeta-site/mysite/home/markdown/androjeta_install.md

 </div>

-*Androjeta* installation is similar to the [installation](/guide/install) of *Jeta*.
+*Androjeta* installation process is similar to the [installation](/guide/install) of *Jeta*.
 But here it's recommended to use [android-apt plugin by Hugo Visser](https://bitbucket.org/hvisser/android-apt) as the plugin.

 Here is the complete listing:

     :::groovy
     buildscript {